waveform80/pibootctl/docs/rename.rst

 Usage
 =====

-The ``rename`` command can be used to change the name of a stored boot
+The :command:`rename` command can be used to change the name of a stored boot
 configuration:

 .. code-block:: console